Mobile payments in China: Facial Recognition

 E-payment in China is continually evolving, with facial recognition emerging as a potential successor to QR codes.
 With this latest technology, users no longer need to pull out their phones; a quick scan of their faces completes the payment.
 Facial recognition payments, powered by artificial intelligence, biometrics, and 3D sensing, frees users from phone dependency.
 Alipay’s “Smile to Pay” system, launched in 2017, exemplifies this innovation, completing transactions within seconds and streamlining the shopping process.
 However, QR codes still make up most transactions, and facial recognition has not yet become a normalized, widespread payment method.

 Business Model

 Multifunctionality

-China's e-payments constitute a unique business model, emphasizing numerous functionalities over the expansion of the social network.
+China's e-payments constitute a business model, emphasizing numerous functionalities over the expansion of the social network.
 E-payment platforms have created comprehensive ecosystems around their digital wallet services, enabling users to order food, book taxis, pay bills, schedule medical appointments, and even make charitable donations.
 This “app-within-an-app” model transformed these platforms into mobile lifestyle hubs that address nearly every aspect of daily life.

 Such apps, particularly Alipay and WeChat Pay, act as independent operating systems, with millions of lightweight apps functioning like integrated web pages.
 However, the rise of e-payments worsened digital inequality, as those without smartphones or mobile payment accounts may struggle to access basic services in an increasingly digitised country.